Amitkumrsingh/MAD-School/README.md

 ---

 This README summarizes the major pages and sections of the MAD School website.
-You can create a visual mind map using a tool like Lucidchart or MindMeister for better organization and understanding of the sitemap.